malvarius/bamazon-node-app/README.md

  node bamazon
 connection as ID 147
-?
 Would you like to purchase a product or end transaction?
 Purchase
- Which product would you like to purchase?
+*Which product would you like to purchase?
 Please enter the ID of the product you want
 =======================
 ID: 1 | Product: soccer ball | Department: sports | Price: 15 | Qty Available: 100
 ID: 2 | Product: baseball glove | Department: sports | Price: 40 | Qty Available: 50